 Ensure your child is toilet trained and can go to the toilet independently.
 This includes the ability to pull up their own pants and wash their hands by themselves.
 Toilet training can vary wildly from child to child, so don’t feel discouraged if yours isn’t quite there yet.

-Another key trait for parents to look out for is the ability to sit still on a chair, at a desk and on the floor for at least 10 to 20 minutes.
+Another key trait is the ability to sit still on a chair, at a desk and on the floor for at least 10 to 20 minutes.
 During school, children are expected to stay in one place for longer than they do at home, and it can often take some adjustment.

 Preparing a school readiness program for your child